Model Hierarchy

 In Juno Cassandra you have complete freedom to implement the domain sub-models of your choosing.
 Your domain sub-models can range from traditional regression equations or lookup tables right to Machine Learning models using Random Forests for making more accurate predictions.

-Although you can design your domain model in any way you want, for a domain model to link to Juno Cassandra’s Framework Model, the model should implement a specific coupling interface.
-There are several ways to create such an interface (discussed in the sections below).
+Although you can design your domain model in any way you want, for a domain model to link to Juno Cassandra’s Framework Model, the model should implement a specific software interface.

 The key requirements of a Domain Model interface is that it needs instructions or functions to direct each of the following five model stages: